 Rate limits

-Per-workspace and per-endpoint limits, headers, and retry behavior.
+Per-workspace and per-operation limits, headers, and retry behavior for agent workflows and HTTP calls.

-UnifAPI enforces two layers of rate limiting: a per-workspace limit that smooths traffic across all endpoints, and a per-endpoint limit that mirrors what the upstream provider will tolerate.
+UnifAPI enforces two layers of rate limiting: a per-workspace limit that smooths traffic across all Skills and API calls, and a per-operation limit that protects each public-data source.

 Headers